Allow ×

 WEFT

-The rapiers insert each weft thread across the width of the loom through the ‘shed’
+The rapiers insert each weft thread across the width of the loom through the ‘shed’ which is the space created by the shafts lifting the warp threads.
+The reed then pushes the weft firmly into place.

 TAKE UP MOTION